S-Berhane/Document-Formatting-DSL/README.txt

 Running
 *************************************************************************
 [1] Please ensure you have the jdk installed on your machine.
+Navigate to HTMLGenerator/jar to find the necessary jar and sample input files.

 [2] To run, use the following command

-java -jar <datafile.txt> <designfile.html>
+java -jar dfdsl.jar <datafile.txt> <designfile.html>

 [3] The program will interpret both files.
 It parses through the data file and inserts into appropriate locations of the designfile.
 The output